krcb197/PeakRDL-python/docs/generated_package.rst

-      It could have left this as a future compatibility mode before making a breaking change but that would just delay the pain it was felt to be better to get as many users onto the new API as soon as possible whilst peakrdl-python is in beta.
+      It could have left this as a future compatibility mode before making a breaking change but that would just delay the pain it was felt to be better to get as many users onto the new API as soon as possible whilst PeakRDL Python is in beta.

    If you really want to just keep on with the array based interface and make only minimal changes to existing code, there are two simple steps: